Skip to Content

 Performance Blade

-The Performance Blade is a long-lasting blade made from German carbide steel, designed explicitly for intricate cuts using the Cricut Venture machine.
+The Performance Blade is a long-lasting German carbide steel blade designed specifically for intricate cuts using the Cricut Venture machine.
 It can be used with either the gold Premium Fine Point Blade Housing or the silver Fine Point Blade Housing.

 Some of the materials you can cut with this blade are: